abyteintime/stitchkit/docs/muscript/incompatibilities.md

 with the equivalent UnrealScript code, but the situation will get better with each release, as the compiler is taught about common patterns which can be written more optimally.

-MuScript will never sacrifice correctness for performance; it's more important that the code does what you expect than that it runs fast.
+You can rely on the fact that MuScript will never sacrifice correctness for performance; it's more important that the code does what you expect than that it runs fast.

+TL;DR: MuScript may generate vastly different bytecode than UnrealScript but it should behave the same in the end.

 ## Conventions